- The Khalsa Academy Wolverhampton

 How close the child lives to the school requested, with those living closest to the school getting the highest priority.
 The measurement between home and school will be determined by a straight line measurement from the designated seed point of the home address to the designated seed point of the school using the authority’s computerised system.

-- Leased to or rented by the child’s parent(s), carer(s) or guardian(s) under lease or written rental agreement.
+• Leased to or rented by the child’s parent(s), carer(s) or guardian(s) under lease or written rental agreement however family could be living with other family members or friends.

 Where parents have shared responsibility for a child and the child lives with both parents for part of the week then the main residence will be determined as the address where the child lives for a majority of the school week.
 If the child equally shares living with both parents, the parents must inform the local authority which address should be used for admission purposes and which parent will make the application.
 Parents may be requested to supply documentary evidence to support the address used for the application.